 Table of Contents

 If you knit, crochet, spin your own yarn (or really do any kind of fiber craft), then chances are you may be interested in a yarn winder.
-Sometimes the yarn you’re working with gets tangled or you need to work with two ends at a time.
+Working with yarn can get a bit tangled sometimes, especially when dealing with two ends.
 Or sometimes you may only want a small portion of a larger ball of yarn (while traveling, for example).

 A winder allows you to take one a hank, skein, cake, or ball of yarn and make it into a tidy ball of yarn with two ends (a center pull ball).
 I love mine so much I’ve included it in my recommendations for the best knitting and crochet gifts.